John McKeague: Ulster nationalism

 McKeague became a leading figure in the Ulster Loyalist Central Coordinating Committee (ULCCC), and in 1976 publicly endorsed Ulster nationalism in his capacity as an ULCCC spokesman.
 The aim of the group, which McKeague chaired, was to co-ordinate loyalist paramilitaries with the aim of founding a unified "Ulster army" although this premise did not prevent a loyalist feud between the UDA and UVF continuing following its foundation.

 With John McClure, McKeague contacted Irish republicans Ruairí Ó Brádaigh and Joe Cahill to initiate talks in an attempt to find a common platform for an independent Northern Ireland.
 This collapsed after Conor Cruise O'Brien discovered and revealed the activity.

-McKeague met with Gerry Adams briefly to discuss the independence option but the meetings were unproductive and reportedly convinced Adams that such clandestine discussions with loyalist paramilitaries were a waste of time.
+In 1977, in a meeting brokered by the church-dissident Catholic priest Des Wilson, McKeague talked to Gerry Adams.
+Adams characterised the discussion as "constructive" inasmuch as it was "frank", but could discover no common ground.
 The contact between McKeague and his allies and the republicans, which was not endorsed by the wider ULCCC, saw the group fall apart as both the UDA and Down Orange Welfare resigned from the co-ordinating body when it came to light.

 McKeague was subsequently a leading figure in the Ulster Independence Association, a group active from 1979 in support of an independent Northern Ireland.
 McKeague served as deputy to George Allport's leadership of the group.

 Death

-In January 1982, McKeague was interviewed by detectives investigating Kincora about his involvement in the sexual abuse.
+In January 1982, McKeague was interviewed by detectives investigating his involvement in sodomising and prostituting teenage boys at Kincora.
 Fearful of returning to prison, McKeague told friends that in order to avoid a sentence, he was prepared to name others involved in the paedophile ring.
 However, on 29 January 1982, McKeague was shot dead in his shop on Albertbridge Road in east Belfast, reportedly by the INLA.
 It has been argued that following McKeague's threats to go public about all of those involved in Kincora his killing had been ordered by the Intelligence Corps, for many of those who could have named were also agents (often more effective than McKeague, who by that time was highly peripheral in paramilitary circles).
 To support this suggestion, it has been stated by Jack Holland and Henry McDonald that of the two gunmen who shot McKeague one was a known Special Branch agent and the other was rumoured to have military intelligence links.

+Democratic Unionist Party (DUP) deputy leader Peter Robinson attended the removal of McKeague's remains from his sister's home in East Belfast, as did former Ulster Vanguard leader William Craig, of whose party McKeague had briefly been a member.
+The funeral service was attended by Fr.
+Des Wilson, who said: "John did a lot of terrible things but he was willing to talk to us".